 During the first year you will choose academic modules, which allow you to complete a Postgraduate qualification in academic research to equip you with research skills.

-Trainees who enjoy this year AND continue to demonstrate academic potential can apply to continue their academic interest by moving into the Advanced Research ITP.
+Doctors in GP training who enjoy this year AND continue to demonstrate academic potential can apply to continue their academic interest by moving into the Advanced Research ITP.
 This is a further 12 months split between GP and research during which you can undertake further postgraduate training leading to a Masters qualification.
 There will be further opportunities to undertake your own projects during this time.

 Further information can be found here: